NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Empirical Evaluation

-information profile (using a set of prompts that ask for an attribute and another set of general prompts that do not refer to said attribute) and take an affine combination of sensitive attribute probes to serve as a privacy violation probe.
-Indeed, an empirical analysis of this proposed modular construction yields promising results. \Cref{fig:cmpl_insurance_modularity} shows that for CMPL Insurance, such a probe obtained via superimposition attains over $90\%$ probing accuracy in most later layers of the model (which is where semantic relationships become most apparent).
+Additionally, we posit that directions for privacy violation intent in layer activation space arise largely from a combination of directions pertaining to sensitive attributes, especially for more semantically informative later layers.
+Therefore, it may be possible to train probes pertaining to different attributes of the information profile (using a set of prompts that ask for an attribute and another set of general prompts that do not refer to said attribute) and take an affine combination of sensitive attribute probes to serve as a privacy violation probe.
+Indeed, an empirical analysis of this proposed modular construction yields promising results. \Cref{fig:direction_orthogonality_and_superposition} (right) shows that for CMPL Insurance, such a probe obtained via superimposition attains over $90\%$ probing accuracy in most later layers of the model (which is where semantic relationships become most apparent).

-These findings shed light on what give rise to these contextual privacy violation directions and suggest the possibility of modularly constructing privacy probes from a set of pre-trained activation probes for attribute concepts.
+These findings shed light on what give rise to these contextual privacy violation directions and suggest the possibility of modularly constructing privacy probes from a set of pre-trained activation probes for attribute concepts depending upon contextual privacy requirements.